rosemash/luape/README.md

 # How do I build it?

 This is tricky, because the method of building involves doing a lot of things to the compiled executable, and it may break with other configurations.
 I have only tested compilation on Debian Buster using MinGW.
-To follow in my footsteps, make sure you've installed `python2`, `mingw-w64`, and `wine32`.
+To follow in my footsteps, make sure you've installed `python2`, `mingw-w64`, and `wine32`, then keep reading.

 You will need to update `_WIN32_WINNT` in `/usr/i686-w64-mingw32/include/_mingw.h` to a value of `0x0600` (Windows Vista and higher) to compile with LuaSocket, otherwise you won't have a definition for the function `inet_pton`, which is necessary for ipv6 support.
 There unfortunately doesn't seem to be a way to override it without changing that file.

 When you're ready, run `./build.sh` in the project root.
 If you want to compile without LuaSocket bindings, run `./build.sh nosocket` instead.